bus710/edgex-on-raspberry-pi/10_install_ubuntu.md

 Now the micro SD card just flashed should be inserted to the RPI as well as the USB-C power adapter.
 First boot takes some time because it does some work behind of the scene include re-partitioning.

-We should change the host machine's ethernet configuration while the RPI is booting itself:
+We should change the host machine's ethernet configuration while the RPI's first boot:
 ```sh
 # In the host's terminal
 $ nm-connection-editor